When you install cPanel & WHM, the installer will detect whether your server resides on a NAT-configured network.

 This guide details information about cPanel's linked nodes feature.

-cPanel & WHM includes PHP and its modules as a set of RPMs, including the associated PEAR and PECL packages and PHP loaders.
+cPanel & WHM includes PHP and its modules as a set of packages, including the associated PEAR and PECL packages and PHP loaders.

 In some circumstances, experienced system administrators may need to completely restore a server from a crashed or failed hard drive.